ggcr/go-algorithms/README.md

 # go-algorithms
-This is a collection of algorithms and data-structure implemenetations in Go made by myself!
+This is a collection of algorithms and data-structure implemenetations in Go and Python made by myself!

 ## How this works
 I work with a TDD methodology.
 Each folder has its [name].go file and its [name]_test.go file.
 In order to run the go code just go to the desired path and run the following command: